Book Writing Strategies: 10 Book Writing Tactics that End in Failure

 Do you have trouble finishing a book?
-When you stop, do you ever consider what causes writer’s block?
-Do you need to learn som book writing strategies to help you get past that?
+When you stop, do you ever consider what causes writer's block?
+Do you need to learn some book writing strategies to help you get past that?

 In a recent YouTube video, I talked about how hard it is to write a book, how it took me years to write a book, and how I hear from writers on a daily basis who are struggling with the writing process.